deepdoctection/deepdoctection/README.md

 For a simple setup which is enough to parse documents with the default setting, install the following

 ```
+pip install timm  # needed for the default setup
 pip install transformers
-pip install python-doctr==0.10.0 # If you use Python 3.10 or higher you can use the latest version.
+pip install python-doctr
-pip install python-doctr[torch]
+pip install deepdoctection
 ```

 This setup is sufficient to run the [**introduction notebook**](https://github.com/deepdoctection/notebooks/blob/main/Get_Started.ipynb).

 ### Full installation

-The following installation will give you ALL models available within the Deep Learning framework as well as all models that are independent of Tensorflow/PyTorch.
+The following installation will give you a general setup so that you can experiment with various configurations.
+Remember, that you always have to install PyTorch separately.

 First install **Detectron2** separately as it is not distributed via PyPi.
 Check the instruction [here](https://detectron2.readthedocs.io/en/latest/tutorials/install.html) or try:

 ```
-pip install detectron2@git+https://github.com/deepdoctection/detectron2.git
+pip install --no-build-isolation detectron2@git+https://github.com/deepdoctection/detectron2.git
 ```

 Then install **deep**doctection with all its dependencies:

 ```
-pip install deepdoctection[pt]
+pip install deepdoctection[full]
 ```